confidential-computing/governance/Board Meeting Minutes/CCC Board Minutes 2019-11-21.md

 2.  **Agenda Items & Motions**

     a.
 The board approves the minutes of the Oct 31, 2019 minutes.

     b.
+The board tables the motion to approve the three projects (Enarx, OE SDK, & SGX SDK) pending review of the trademark assignment paperwork submitted by Enarx and still pending trademark assignment for SGX SDK.

+    c.
 Mike Bursell (Red Hat) volunteers to be the treasurer.
 Nelly volunteers as a Budget Committee member.
 The group thanks them both for their time and work on this.

-    c.
+    d.
 The board resolves to allow general members to attend the board meetings. (see: Resolution I from agenda)

-    d.
+    e.
 The board resolves to reserve the right to executive sessions where only board members will be in attendance. (see: Resolution II from agenda)

-    e.
+    f.
 The board resolves to publish (publicly) the minutes and recordings of the board meetings. (see: Resolution III from agenda)

-    f.
+    g.
 The board amends the Resolution III to not include the recordings for security concerns.

 3.  **Action Items**